A class of 2x2 correlated random-matrix models with Brody spacing distribution: Comments

 \subsubsection{Comment P4}

-Pruned and cropped models may seem unphysical due to the (conditionally) fully-correlated nature of the matrix elements (c.f., Comment M2).
-Random matrix models having highly-correlated entries are actually not a novelty in physics (see, for example, Refs.~\cite{CRP1,CRP2,CRP3,CRP4} and references contained therein).
-The success of classical RMT in physics (and other fields) does not rely on all of its specific model assumptions.
+The real symmetric models in Section \ref{RSegsSCs} may seem unphysical due to the fully-correlated nature of the matrix elements.
+Random matrix models having highly-correlated entries are actually not a novelty in physics (see, for example, Refs.~\cite{CRP1,CRP2,Alt2015,CRP3,CRP4} and references contained therein).
+The success of classical RMT (in physics and other fields) does not rely on all of its specific model assumptions.
 As mentioned in the Introduction, there is a large body of mathematical research that rigorously shows that the classical results of RMT do not depend on the specific nature of the matrix elements (including whether or not the entries are correlated) but rather only on the symmetry class of the matrix (e.g., real symmetric, complex Hermitian, etc.).
 This is the celebrated spectral universality that was originally conjectured by Wigner, Dyson, Gaudin, and Mehta \cite{Mehta}.
 The classical independence assumption used in the construction of the GOE is an assumption that simplifies the mathematical analysis and allows for analytical results but has no direct connection to quantum mechanics since the matrix elements of quantum Hamiltonian systems are typically not independent (see, for example, Refs.~\cite{nonindR1,nonindR2}).
-In an inverse-problem setting where the end goal is to construct models having a specific spacing distribution, the matter of whether the matrix elements are uncorrelated, partially correlated, or fully correlated, is therefore a not a primary concern.
-Ideally, all three correlation classes should be considered in turn.
-It may seem backwards to start with fully-correlated models (instead of uncorrelated ones), but it turns out that (in the case of the Brody distribution) the fully-correlated case is the simplest starting point for model construction, both mathematically and conceptually.
+The matter of whether the matrix elements are uncorrelated, partially correlated, or fully correlated, is therefore not a general concern.

-It is worth re-iterating (c.f., the paragraph preceding Sec.~\ref{subbyA}) that the full correlation (conditionally) present in pruned and cropped models can (if desired) be selectively destroyed by employing random variables in the summand exponents (c.f., Comment M2) and/or making use of the functions $\{g_1(X),g_2(X),h(T)\}$ in the general model (\ref{MBG1}).
-For reference, Table \ref{TabINDs} lists the models given in the current paper that possess independent matrix elements.
-In general, mutual independence between any pair of matrix elements can be effected by judicious placement of random functions.
-For instance, it is clear from inspection of Table \ref{TabINDs} that no example was given that possessed mutually independent off-diagonal elements.
-This particular independence structure can be easily effected in many ways using random functions.
-A simple example is: